HannibalGh/Docker-assignment/README.md

 - `--rm` → cleans up container after exit
 - `-p 7774:7774` → maps port 7774 inside the container to port 7774 on the host (your local machine)

-The service will now be available at: http://localhost:7774/data

 ## Testing

+Access the running service at: http://localhost:7774/data to view the API response.

-You can query the API with a curl command:
+You can also query the endpoint directly using a curl command:

 **On Git Bash (Linux/Mac/Windows Git Bash):**
 ```bash